Mofiqul/Mofiqul/README.md

 #### I am Mofiqul, A Full-Stack Developer from Guwahati, Assam, India.
 A fan boy of Linux and Open Source and I code using only Neovim.
 And I also think that life is too short to code in JAVA.

 ## 🕐 Currently Working
-- Developing E-commerce platform at PrompTech, Dubai, UAE
+- Developing OTT platform at Righthemisphere, Guwahati, Assam, India
 - Developing automated soil  testing and soil health monitoring system at Agrithink Services LLP, Guwahati, Assam
 ## ❤️ Technologies I love
 - Front End and Back End Web developing